drchriscole/bactSeq/README.md

 # BactSeq

-Short python script to calculate percentages of sequences which begin with a start codon and have Shine-Dalgarno motifs in a fasta file.
+Short python script to calculate percentages of sequences which begin with a start codon and have Shine-Dalgarno motifs within the first 20bp in a fasta file.

 ## Requirements